rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ### 0.4.14 Symbols, etc.

-<a name="0.4.14.1">0.4.14.1</a> Replace symbols or other matter that cannot be reproduced using available typographical facilities with a cataloger's description in square brackets.
+<a name="0.4.14.1">0.4.14.1</a> Except for rebuses, replace symbols or other matter that cannot be reproduced using available typographical facilities with a cataloger's description in square brackets.
 Make a note if considered important.

 For additional guidance on recording symbols, see the [LC-PCC PS for 1.7.5](http://access.rdatoolkit.org/document.php?id=lcpschp1&target=lcps1-746#lcps1-746){:target="_blank"}.
 However, do not follow Exception 1 in LC-PCC PS 1.7.5.4 regarding the transcription of birth and death symbols.
 Insert the symbol if it can be reproduced.
 Otherwise, describe the character in square brackets.